Important Please Note

 - Today we take a flight from Mendoza to Buenos Aires.

-- Leaving pretty Mendoza behind and take a flight to Buenos Aires where you will drive on to a traditional Estancia (a rural estate) not far from BA where you will spend the night.
+- Leaving pretty Mendoza behind and take a flight to Buenos Aires where you will drive (approx 2 hrs) on to a traditional Estancia (a rural estate) not far from Buenos Aires where you will spend the night.

 Day 20-22: Buenos Aires